 Decision problem and design features: This project will assess the impact and cost-effectiveness of different combinations of case-finding, linkage to care and treatment strategies for PWID, using a decision modelling approach.
 The model will be used to determine the optimal mix of case-finding, linkage to care and treatment interventions to reduce HCV incidence by 80% in England by 2025 or 2030.
-We will do this for 4 selected ODN regions that represent a spread of settings, with comparisons across these regions and sensitivity analyses being used to determine the optimal strategies for the remaining 18 ODNs.
+We will do this for 4 selected ODN regions that represent a spread of settings, with comparisons across these regions and sensitivity analyses being used to determine the optimal strategies for other ODNs.

 We will use a dynamic model of HCV transmission and disease progression among PWID and former PWID that properly accounts for both disease morbidity and prevention benefits of HCV case-finding and treatment.
 The modelling is split in to three parts.
 In PART 1, the model will be calibrated to 4 ODN regions to assess whether the existing provision of services will achieve the elimination goal.
-If existing strategies are insufficient, then in PART 2, each ODN model will be used to evaluate the cost-effectiveness of different scenarios of either scaling up existing case-finding, linkage to care and treatment strategies, and/or initiating alternative strategies undertaken elsewhere.
-This will use data from AIM 1 on the costs and outcomes of these strategies.
+If existing strategies are insufficient, then in PART 2, each ODN model will be used to evaluate the cost-effectiveness of different scenarios of either scaling up existing case-finding, linkage to care and treatment strategies, and/or initiating alternative strategies.
 Intervention scenarios will be compared to determine the impact and most cost-effective strategy for different budget levels (including local budget levels), and the least costly strategies for achieving the NHS-England elimination goal for incidence in that ODN.
-In PART 3, we will undertake sensitivity analyses to support other ODN areas by generating simplified economic models for each ODN.
+In PART 3, we will undertake sensitivity analyses to generalise our results to other ODN.